paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2011-09-07-true_loves.md

 ---
 {% include 'embed' with url %}

-Another video showcased by Adam Buxton at last month's Edinburgh BUG.
+Another video showcased by Adam Buxton at last month’s Edinburgh BUG.
 You can find a complete archive of BUG videos at <http://bugvideos.co.uk/>.